ChanlChanl

 process.exit(1);

-}Store your baseline scores in a JSON file committed to your repo.
-After every successful eval run that you're happy with, update the baseline.
-This creates a ratchet: quality can only go up, never quietly degrade.
+Update your baseline after every successful eval run you're happy with.
+This creates a quality ratchet — scores can only go up, never quietly degrade.

-When you're testing a new prompt version, run the same test cases against both the old and new prompts and compare scores side by side:
+When testing a new prompt version, run the same cases against both prompts and compare:

 async function comparePrompts(